moveit/moveit_tutorials/doc/planning_with_approximated_constraint_manifolds/planning_with_approximated_constraint_manifolds_tutorial.rst

 OrientationConstraint
 ~~~~~~~~~~~~~~~~~~~~~

-An ``OrientationConstraint`` can be used to keep eg. something grasped mostly upright.
+An ``OrientationConstraint`` can be used to keep eg. something upright (or mostly upright with respect to some tolerance).

 It is compactly represented with a list of roll, pitch, yaw and a list of tolerances for each axis, for example::